vincelwt/RaspberryCast/README.md

 - Autostart RaspberryCast at boot (added to /etc/rc.local)
 - Reboot (necessary to print logs on first use)

-You can also configure your settings in the config.py file (audio output and video download quality).

 If you want to disable login at boot:
 ```
 sed -i '/1:23/c\1:2345:respawn:/bin/login -f pi tty1 </dev/tty1 >/dev/tty1 2>&1' /etc/inittab